Skip to Content

 Brussels Sprouts

 I used to hate these as a child, but love them now.
-Brussels Sprouts take about three months until harvest but is very hardy down into the 20 degrees F. (mine went right through the winter last year and did not die.)
+Brussels sprouts take about three months until harvest but are very hardy down into the 20 degrees F. (mine went right through the winter last year and did not die.)

 Brussel sprouts are one of the hardiest of fall crops.